hpc-io/pdc/README.md

 ## Installation for PDC
 This instruction is for installing PDC on Linux and Cray machines.
 Make sure you have GCC version at least 7 and MPI installed before you proceed.
-For MPI, I would recommend MPICH.
-Follow the procedures in https://www.mpich.org/downloads/.
+For MPI, the recommended version is MPICH.
+Follow the procedures in https://www.mpich.org/static/downloads/3.4.1/mpich-3.4.1-installguide.pdf
 PDC depends on libfabric and mercury.
 We are going to install libfabric, mercury, and PDC step by step.
 Make sure you record the environmental variables (lines that contains the export commands).
 They are needed for running PDC and make the libraries again.
 # Install libfabric